 Local Antique Stores and Flea Markets

 Don’t forget to check your local antique stores, flea markets, and garage sales for vintage film projectors for sale.
-This can be a great way to find the most affordable projectors as well as parts like a film holder for an old projector model, replacement components, and more.
+This can be a great way to find the most affordable vintage movie projectors as well as parts like a film holder for an old projector model, replacement components, and more.
 Plus, you may be able to buy from the original owner who can tell you more about it!

 Film and Photography Shops